atosti/coc/README.md

 12. Setup coloring the output in console logs for some values (e.g. green/red for good/bad graham num vs. price ratio)
 13. Add the criteria number that a symbol is weak in to allow for easier manual review.
 14. Reformat the console output to be clearer and more aesthetic.
 Also add some color.
+15. Design around handling non-US companies and fetched values.
+Test with ASUSTeK, which is 2357 on TW(Taiwanese exchange))